Totchinuko/apiconan.totchinuko.fr/patches/custom.1.7.x.md

 - Added a name field to the import window, so you can name your newly imported profile.
 - Added a right click input on the profile creation buttons of the favorite area, to instead import directly into your favorites.
 - Added an export button to the favorite profiles.

+## 1.7.14
+- Trying to go around the bug from Funcom about bazaar DLC sometimes not unlocking on heavily loaded servers.
+This bug from the game also prevent people from equipping things in !Custom, so I'm trying a little something to see if it works.

+## 1.7.18
+- Added new creator categories, GrimProduction and Ithlinne's Armory.